AK3030/MusicNimbus/README.md

 # Nimbus
-[Nimbus](https://musicnimbus.herokuapp.com/) is a clone of Soundcloud(link), a website that allows you to play music and maintain a profile with your own personal tracks.
+[Nimbus](https://musicnimbus.herokuapp.com/) is a clone of [Soundcloud](https://soundcloud.com/), a website that allows you to play music and maintain a profile with your own personal tracks.
 Nimbus uses Ruby on Rails  and Postgres on the back end and React with Redux on the front end.

 <p align="center">
   <a href="https://musicnimbus.herokuapp.com/#/"><img width=70% src="https://i.imgur.com/5IppneV.png" /></a>